-See note 5 and accounting policy in note 2.2
+See note 5, 6 and accounting policy in note 2.2 and note 2.6

 The Association charges members additional premiums based on the location of members' vessels.
-Members notify the Association when they are in additional premium areas and the manager's process and recognise additional premiums accordingly.
+Members notify the Association when they are in additional premium areas and the managers process and recognise additional premiums accordingly.